 The exact mechanisms of the physical benefits are not known but provide interesting direction for future research.

-Many people report enhanced memory while using adrafinil.
+5Adrafinil may enhance memory.
+Many people have reported an improved memory while using adrafinil.
 Only one study using dogs actually found a decrease in memory in dogs given adrafinil (10).
 More research is of course needed but it is possible that the reports of increased memory are simply mistaken for the general increase in focus and mental clarity.

-Some other general side effects that have been reported are headaches, irritability, loss of appetite and increased blood pressure.
+3Adrafinil has some other general side effects that have been reported.
+These are: headaches, irritability, loss of appetite and increased blood pressure.

 The recommended dosage for adrafinil is approximately 10mg/kg.
 This works out to approximately 600-900mg in most people.